01223 274570 Submit Your Own Research Idea

 How It Works

 Between 2015 and 2022, over 70% of our feasible proposals came from rare disease patient groups or charities.
 These groups are incredibly motivated but usually have minimal funding and limited research experience.
-Supporting this patient community requires resources and methods tailored to the challenges of rare disease research (including, for example, few clinical experts, limited baseline data, small numbers of eligible participants, large geographical spread, and the potential need to combine multiple, similar diseases).
+Supporting this community requires resources and methods tailored to the challenges of rare disease research (including, for example, few clinical experts, limited baseline data, small numbers of eligible participants, large geographical spread, and the potential need to combine multiple, similar diseases).
 Rare disease is recognised as under-served in research, so in 2022, we decided to shift focus and exclusively support this patient community.

 Who can submit an idea?